Renuu007/Azure-DevOps-pipeline-Terraform-Deployment/README.md

 ## In-depth guide to using Azure DevOps to deploy Terraform code to Azure

-Recently needed to use Terraform to deploy Azure services via Azure DevOps.

-Having focused on Bicep for the past couple of years, it's been a while since I've used Terraform, so I was looking for a quick example Azure DevOps (ADO) deployment pipeline.

-There are some good references out there, but I felt most of them skimmed over some key configuration, such as Azure subscription permissions or ADO secrets.

 This guide will cover everything required to deploy an example Azure Service Bus instance via Terraform and ADO.

 In addition to creating an example pipeline, we'll also add enhanced capabilities, including -